2013–14 Leeds United F.C. season

-The 2013–14 season was Leeds United A.F.C.'s fourth consecutive season in the second tier of English football.
-The season began on 3 August 2013 and ended on 3 May 2014.
+The 2013–14 season saw Leeds United competing in the Championship (known as the Sky Bet Championship for sponsorship reasons) for a fourth successive season.

-Review
+Season summary

 Leeds began the season in the same strong form that helped them avoid relegation the previous year, and by Christmas Day were in the play-off places, leaving fans cautiously optimistic that Brian McDermott might be the man to take them back into the top-flight after a decade away.
 As had become all-too familiar for the club, however, off-field events saw their promotion challenge quickly unravel.
 GFH Capital, who had purchased the club the previous year, announced that they did not have the funds to continue running the club long-term, and eventually sold Leeds to maverick Italian owner Massimo Cellino, who immediately ran afoul of the Football Association's fit and proper persons test due to a past criminal conviction.

 The uncertainty had a clear effect on the field, with Leeds' form collapsing dramatically, eventually leading to a farcial episode where McDermott was sacked, only to be reinstated a few days later.
 The team won only three games in-between Christmas Day and April 8, before a late flurry of ten points from their final five matches stabilized their league position (though they would have survived even had they not gained any points from these games, largely thanks to the dismal form of the bottom four sides).
 However, this was not enough to save McDermott's job, and he parted company with Leeds shortly after the season ended, with club captain Ross McCormack, whose goals were largely credited with helping Leeds avoid a serious relegation struggle, handing in a transfer request shortly thereafter.